xyzmaps/xyz-documentation/docs/index.md

 At its core XYZ Maps is a collection of tools and APIs to enable everyone to easily manage map data and build great maps.
 It is built around standards like [GeoJSON](http://geojson.org/) and designed to be **open** and **interoperable** with many other offerings.
-Most important of all, HERE Data Hub offers real-time **live** interaction with location data.
+Most important of all, XYZ Maps offers real-time **live** interaction with location data.

 ## Quick start